sukesh-hg/helm-prometheus-grafana/README.md

 - Extra resource templates for managing Ingress and Backend Config for Google Cloud Platform
 - Grafana dashboard templates for monitoring Server metrics, JVM metrics and Postgresql database

-Dependencies:
+Prerequisites:
 - Kubernetes cluster with access to create Objects, Service accounts and RBAC roles
 - Helm installed on the Kubernetes cluster (preferable latest versions)
 - Postgresql setup with Admin user, if you are using postgres exporter with grafana dashboard

-How to use this repo:\
+How to use this repo:

 You can install the entire setup at one go which would create Prometheus and Grafana with all the datasource and dashboards on your Kubernetes cluster.
 Or you can pick and choose the components needed as per your use case merits.
 Note that the default namespace is used here and is configurable in values.yaml

 To go for the complete package, simply clone this repo, cd to this repo and run 'helm install name -f values.yaml .'\
-For selective installations, set the enable value for the component in values.yaml to true and run the above command\
+For selective installations, set the enable value for the component in values.yaml to true and run the above command.

-To upgrade the installation, run 'helm upgrade --install name -f values.yaml .'\
+To upgrade the installation, run 'helm upgrade --install name -f values.yaml .'

 To delete the installation, run 'helm delete name'